install.packages("tidyverse")

 Recall from the lecture that a bootstrap sample is generated from the original dataset by resampling (randomly selecting rows) it with replacement (we can select the same row more than once).
 To complete one bootstrap sample, we resample with replacement until we have the same number of rows of data that were in our original dataset.

-We then calculate our observed statistic using the bootstrap sample.
+We then calculate our statistic using the bootstrap sample.
 This can then be repeated many times to construct a sampling distribution, which show the range of statistics we think it would be possible to observe, if we had actually sampled our population again.

 To do that in code, we write the following: